 § 430-2.
 Purpose.

 A. The Winchendon Planning Board has authority under the General Laws of Massachusetts, the Winchendon Home Rule Charter, and the zoning and other bylaws adopted thereunder to regulate the location and development of lots and laying out and construction of ways in all subdivisions providing access to the several lots therein, but which have not become public ways, to ensure the safety, convenience and welfare of present and future inhabitants of Winchendon and for other purposes described in MGL c.
-41, § 81M, the Winchendon Home Rule Charter and the Winchendon bylaws such as the preservation of open space, ensuring convenient access to and sanitary conditions in subdivisions and in proper cases parks and open areas.
-The Board's powers shall be exercised with due regard for the provision of adequate access to all of the lots in a subdivision by ways that will be safe and convenient for travel, for lessening congestion in such ways and in adjacent public ways, for reducing danger to life and limb in the operation of motor vehicles, for securing safety in the case of fire, flood, panic and other emergencies, for ensuring compliance with the applicable Zoning by-laws, for securing adequate provision for water, sewerage, drainage, utility services, fire, police and other similar municipal equipment, and streetlighting and other requirements where necessary in a subdivision, and for coordinating the ways in a subdivision with each other and with the public ways in the Town and with the ways in neighboring subdivisions.
+41, § 81M, the Winchendon Home Rule Charter and the Winchendon bylaws, such as the preservation of open space, ensuring convenient access to and sanitary conditions in subdivisions and in proper cases parks and open areas.
+The Board's powers shall be exercised with due regard for the provision of adequate access to all of the lots in a subdivision by ways that will be safe and convenient for travel, for lessening congestion in such ways and in adjacent public ways, for reducing danger to life and limb in the operation of motor vehicles, for securing safety in the case of fire, flood, panic and other emergencies, for ensuring compliance with the applicable Zoning Bylaws, for securing adequate provision for water, sewerage, drainage, utility services, fire, police and other similar municipal equipment, and streetlighting and other requirements where necessary in a subdivision, and for coordinating the ways in a subdivision with each other and with the public ways in the Town and with the ways in neighboring subdivisions.
 It is the intent of the Subdivision Control Law that any subdivision plan filed with the Planning Board shall receive the approval of such Board if said plan conforms to the requirements of the Winchendon Zoning Bylaw, the recommendations of the Winchendon Board of Health and the Winchendon Conservation Commission, the requirements of the Winchendon Department of Public Works, and to the reasonable rules and regulations of the Planning Board pertaining to subdivisions of land; provided, however, that such Board may, when appropriate, waive, as provided for in MGL c.
-41, § 81R, such portions of the rules and regulations as is deemed advisable.
-The Board exercises the said authority with due regard for the Subdivision Control Law, the Winchendon Zoning Bylaw, and the Wetlands Protection Act, MGL c.
+41, § 81R, such portions of the rules and regulations as are deemed advisable.
+The Board exercises said authority with due regard for the Subdivision Control Law, the Winchendon Zoning Bylaw, and the Wetlands Protection Act, MGL c.
 131, § 40.

-B. In considering a proposed subdivision the Planning Board solicits the opinions of other Town boards, committees and officials and technical professionals as they pertain to the activities of subdivision control.
+B. In considering a proposed subdivision, the Planning Board solicits the opinions of other Town boards, committees and officials and technical professionals as they pertain to the activities of subdivision control.

 C. The rules and regulations provide procedures and standards for a developer or subdivider to follow in order to secure the approval of the Planning Board for a proposed subdivision or other approvals allowed under the Subdivision Control Law.